-With talent management so important today in the technology and IT industry, companies should ask themselves how to attract and dispose of the necessary talent over time and how to provide teams with the necessary opportunities for development and growth.
+With talent management so important today in the technology and IT sector, companies should ask themselves how to attract and dispose of the necessary talent over time and how to provide teams with the necessary opportunities for development and growth.

 So what are the actions to be taken?

-One opportunity is to harness the potential of automation to relieve employees of repetitive tasks.
-In this way they will be able to make a decisive contribution to the activities with greater added value in line with business objectives.
+One opportunity is to harness the potential of automation to relieve employees of the most repetitive tasks.
+In this way they will be able to make a decisive contribution to activities with greater added value in line with business objectives.
 The benefits of automation aren't just for large companies.
 An example is that of SMEs that may have only a couple of system administrators.
 That might be enough to automate everything it takes from an IT perspective for a new employee to join, from email distribution lists to application authorizations, and so on.
-It may seem trivial, but the amount of work required for operations of this kind becomes really substantial when they have to be done manually.
+It may seem trivial, but the amount of work required for operations of this kind becomes very substantial when they have to be done manually.

 The implementation of chatbot is another example of how you can reduce the time spent on less strategic activities in a growing organization.
 The technology of the future is collaborative.
 An employee can, for example, turn to a bot to reset a password or to request a software license, with a decisive saving of time for both the end user and the colleague.
 Especially the latter is thus left free to devote himself to wider and more strategic activities.